Nuclear Power in South Africa

 In March 2014 it was reported that China’s main nuclear power companies were lining up to bid for a $93 billion contract to build six reactors by 2030.
 China’s Ministry of Commerce reported that negotiations towards a nuclear cooperation agreement were proceeding.
 The Energy Minister said that this could involve the joint marketing and supply of nuclear energy products along with infrastructure funding to promote nuclear power developments across the region.
 SNPTC is focused on the possible supply of CAP1400 reactors.
 Chinese industry officials in December 2015 expressed confidence in securing the $80 billion order for CAP1400 units, though the first of these in China was not yet under construction.

 The environmental impact assessment (EIA) process initiated in 2006 confirmed the selection of three possible sites for the next nuclear power units: Thyspunt, Bantamsklip, and Duynefontein, the last of which is very near the existing Koeberg nuclear plant.
 All are in the Cape region and were subject to further assessment.
-A draft environmental impact report (EIR) was published in March 2010 recommending the Thyspunt site in Eastern Cape province near Oyster Bay, Jeffrey’s Bay and Cape St Francis.
+A draft environmental impact report (EIR) was published in March 2010 recommending the Thyspunt site in Eastern Cape province near Oyster Bay, Jeffrey’s Bay and a few kilometres west of Cape St Francis.
 Bantamsklip is east of Cape Town near Gansbai.
 A final EIR was to be submitted to the Department of Environmental Affairs early in 2011.
 In March 2016 Eskom submitted site licence applications to NNR for both Thyspunt and Duynefontein to construct and operate "multiple nuclear installations (power reactors) and associated auxiliary nuclear installations.”

-A Renewable Energy Plan launched in October 2011 calls for 17,800 MWe of "green" energy by 2030, and invited tenders for 1450 MWe of solar PV, 200 MWe of CSP, 1850 MWe of wind power, and various smaller contributions, total US$ 11 billion.
+The Renewable Energy Plan launched in October 2011 called for 17,800 MWe of "green" energy by 2030, and invited tenders for 1450 MWe of solar PV, 200 MWe of CSP, 1850 MWe of wind power, and various smaller contributions, total US$ 11 billion.
 In December 2011 the energy minister said that some $50 billion would be spent on nuclear capacity to 2030.
-A National Development Plan then cast doubt on nuclear power's financial viability, but in November 2012 the cabinet endorsed a "phased decision-making approach for implementation of the nuclear programme", along with the "designation of Eskom as the owner-operator as per the Nuclear Energy Policy of 2008".
+The National Development Plan then cast doubt on nuclear power's financial viability, but in November 2012 the cabinet endorsed a "phased decision-making approach for implementation of the nuclear programme", along with the "designation of Eskom as the owner-operator as per the Nuclear Energy Policy of 2008".

 Over 1993 to 2010, Eskom (in collaboration with others since 1999b) was developing the Pebble Bed Modular Reactor (PBMR).
 It is a high-temperature gas-cooled reactor (HTR) design, for both electricity generation (through a steam turbine or direct cycle) and process heat applications.
 From 1999 to 2009, the South African government, Eskom, Westinghouse, and the Industrial Development Corporation of South Africa invested R9.244 billion (about US$ 1.3 billion) in the projectc.
 The original concept was for a 400 MWt direct (Brayton) cycle unit, but later a 200 MWt (80 MWe) steam cycle version was proposed.